BlenderCharacters/01.Setup.and.Introduction/README.md

 + How to check your version of Blender
 + Warning about carefree updating
 + Potential issues using Steam as a package manager

+### 3 Overview Of Blender’s Interface
++ Interface Scale
++ Switching and resizing frames
++ Regions: Header, tools and properties
++ Tabs and panels